ddewaele/ddewaele.github.io/_posts/2016-12-30-http-communication-with-apache-nifi.md

 - Does not allow for incoming connections
 - Good for setting up a very simple HTTP inbound endpoint in our dataflow for external clients to call. (to trigger some part of the flow)

 <a name="InvokeHTTP"></a>

 # InvokeHTTP

 ## Flow definition

 The [InvokeHTTP processor](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi.processors.standard.InvokeHTTP/) is an HTTP client processor that can be configured in a dynamic way.
-It has a number of advantages as opposed to the GetTCP client processor we discussed.
+It has a number of advantages as opposed to the GetTCP/PostTCP client processors we discussed earlier.

 - Both the HTTP endpoint URL and the HTTP method can be defined using the NiFi expression language.
 - The InvokeHTTP processor has a lot more routing options.